Kavishika-Kahandawala/Kavishika-Kahandawala/README.md

 I'm a Kavishika Kahandawala, someone passionate at coding new stuff.
 (Maybe that's why I do solo projects in my free time xd).

 Not only in coding, I am good at  UI/ UX side too.
 > ( Fun fact: I was a motion graphic designer back then with blender and After effects, and made customized stream layouts for streamers for free as a hobby.
-Eventhough I don't do them now, pretty sure still can do them 😋)
+Even though I don't do them now, pretty sure still can do them 😋)

 <br>
 Yes, you may not see my all repos here, coz some are private.
-But can see the contributions on the chart
+But can see the contributions in the chart

 <br>